ingewortel/negative-selection-2020/figures/README.md

 ```

 This should also automatically install pip, the python package manager.
-We can then use pip to install the required networkx package:
+We can then use pip to install the required networkx/numpy packages:

 ```
-python3 -m pip install networkx
+python3 -m pip install networkx python3 -m pip install numpy

 ```